 However, if you use the general downhill equipment and take a lift uphill, you can also access the backcountry terrain.
 For this, you must leave the side country (sometimes also known as a slack country) which is the ski area accessed by your ski resort.

 The backcountry skiing is usually done with Tele mark gear (named after Norway’s Telemark region) or alpine touring gear where the skiers use bindings with a free heel feature as well as climbing skins so that they can ski up the hill and then downhill.
-A ski skin is a narrow nylon strip (sometimes made with mohair fabric as well) that is specially designed to make the skis slide forward and uphill, and not downhill and backward.
+A backcountry ski skin is a narrow nylon strip (sometimes made with mohair fabric as well) that is specially designed to make the skis slide forward and uphill, and not downhill and backward.

 The ski bindings of backcountry skis are also different as they facilitate climbing up the hill.
 The same goes for boots.
 The backcountry boots have a ski mode as well as a walk mode.
 The ski mode helps in skiing going down the hill as it locks the ski boot’s cuff; whereas the walk mode lets your ankle to flex.
 The ski poles used in backcountry skiing can be somewhat the same as those used in cross country skiing.
-You can find adjustable ski poles that you can shorten or extend as per your use on the slopes – increase length for a flatter traverse and decrease the pole length for a steep uphill.
+You can find adjustable backcountry ski poles that you can shorten or extend as per your use on the slopes – increase length for a flatter traverse and decrease the pole length for a steep uphill.

 Before heading out for your backcountry skiing adventures, you need to know about avalanches, what they are, what equipment do you need and how to train yourself in case you encounter one.

 Different types of skiing come under the umbrella of Nordic skiing.
-In this family of skiing, the toe of the skier’s ski boot is fixed to the binding in a way that the skier can lift off his/ her heel.
+In this family of skiing, the toe of the backcountry skier’s ski boot is fixed to the binding in a way that the skier may lift off his/ her heel.
 This is something you will not find in backcountry skiing where the ski boot is fully attached to the ski from toe to heel.

 This course sheds light on where avalanches are more prone to occur, why do they occur, and how to avoid being a victim.
-You will be taught on how to gain access to your local weather reports as well as avalanche bulletins that help you recognize the signs of encountering one.
+You will be taught on how to gain access to your local weather and snow reports as well as avalanche bulletins that help you recognize the signs of encountering one.
 Prevention is better than cure, so it is better to learn how to prevent an avalanche instead of having to deal with one!

 Avalanche-based decision making is also taught in this course which helps you identify avalanche terrain, and then make life-saving decisions.
 Avalanche usually occurs on slopes that are at an angle of 30 degrees to 45 degrees.
 For this reason, you need to pay attention to the angles of your backcountry slopes while you are skiing or climbing out there.

-Many backcountry skiers use a clinometer or a compass that is specially made for studying the snowy terrains.
+Many backcountry skiers usually use a clinometer or a compass that is specially made for studying the snowy terrains.

-It is important to note that a slope facing towards the north in the winter has a higher probability of avalanche than a slope that is facing towards the south.
+It is important to note that a slope facing towards the north in the winter has a higher probability of avalanche than a one that is facing towards the south.
 This is because the south-facing slope has more exposure to sunlight that slowly melts and condenses the snow, hence making it more stable to ski on.

-You may find the north-facing snow-covered slopes quite tempting due to their powdered dry ice, but they are more likely to undergo an avalanche as they did not get the advantage from the sun to melt and condense them.
-As a result, these slopes have unstable layers that could be waiting for their next victim.
+You may find the north-facing snow-covered slopes quite tempting due to their powdered dry ice, but they are more likely to undergo an avalanche as they did not get the advantage from the sun to melt snow and condense them.
+As a result, these slopes have many unstable snow layers that could be waiting for their next victim.
 Having said that, the south-facing slopes are more dangerous to glide on during the spring and (early) summer seasons.
 In these seasons, the slopes facing towards the north are far safer as the snow becomes more stable to ski on.

 But with great skiing excitement comes greater responsibilities.
 There are no ski patrols and lodges in the ungroomed backcountry terrain.
 You must pack extra water and food.
-Also, you should always keep a survival kit in your backpack as accidents often happen unannounced.
+Also, you should always keep a backcountry survival kit in your backpack as accidents often happen unannounced.

-Avalanche awareness is also crucial, so make sure you enroll yourself in an avalanche class before heading out with your backcountry gear.
+Avalanche awareness is also crucial, so make sure you enroll yourself in an avalanche education class before heading out with your backcountry gear.
 You must stay away from slopes that are steeper than 25 degrees as the risks of an avalanche are more on 30 to 45 degrees’ slopes.
 If you are not sure about exactly what degree a certain slope is, stay away from it.
-It is better to be safe than to encounter a nasty avalanche.
+It is often better to be safe than to encounter a nasty snow avalanche.